codesharedot/qtum-price-ruby/README.md

-# dash price ruby
+# ethereum-classic price ruby

-Gets the dash price with Ruby (from JSON).
+Gets the ethereum-classic price with Ruby (from JSON).

 https://ruby-lang.co